sreeramvajjhala-arch/cashcast-ai-cashflow-forecasting/README.md

 The generator includes salary cycles, rent, subscriptions, weekend spending, utilities, shopping, and seasonal spending spikes.

+## Transaction Preprocessing

+Bank statement descriptions are often noisy and inconsistent.

+Examples:

+- UPI-ZOMATO-78492
+- SWIGGYPAY-1122
+- AMAZONINDIA-PAY-8832
+- NEFT-HDFC-RENT

+CashCast cleans transaction descriptions by removing transfer noise, transaction IDs, special characters, and inconsistent formatting.

+## Expense Categorization

+For the MVP, CashCast uses a TF-IDF + Logistic Regression pipeline for expense categorization.

+This approach was chosen because it is:

+- fast
+- explainable
+- suitable for small datasets
+- easy to deploy inside a Streamlit app

 This allows the forecasting and categorization pipeline to be tested without using sensitive personal bank data.